ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   1. if the leaf cert is not for a domain for which the server is authoritative, the SCT MUST be discarded

-  1. if a SCT in the sct\_data array can't be verified to be a valid SCT for the accompanying leaf cert, and issued by a known log, the individual SCT SHOULD be discarded
+  1. if an SCT in the sct\_data array can't be verified to be a valid SCT for the accompanying leaf cert, and issued by a known log, the individual SCT SHOULD be discarded